 - property values (which are set by an independent valuation)

 To protect you, the Government has set a maximum amount of increase or decrease for any single year.
 This year the rent is being decreased, but service charges are increasing or decreasing, depending on the estimated cost of providing the service.

 We’ll review rents every April and give you 28 days notice in writing before making any changes.

 How do I pay with benefits?

-You can get help with your housing costs, depending on where you live, through either housing benefit or universal credit.
-Housing benefit is gradually being replaced by Universal Credit.
-See our Rent First pages for more information.
+You may be able to get help with your housing costs, depending on where you live, through either Housing Benefit or Universal Credit.
+Housing Benefit is gradually being replaced by Universal Credit for working age customers.

 How much you get will depend on: